Love You Hamesha: Production

-The film began production in 1999, but had not released as of April 2003.
+The film began production in 1999.
 Elle editor Amitabh Nanda made his foray into acting with this film.
 Fashion designer Rohit Bal played himself in the film.
-The film was is primarily shot in exotic locales in Rajasthan and a song sequence in Andaman Islands.
+The film was primarily shot in exotic locales in Rajasthan and a song sequence in Andaman Islands.
 The film was originally scheduled to be released in 2001.
 Due to unknown reasons the film was not released to mainstream public.
 The soundtrack composed by A.R.
 Rahman was released in April 2001 and two music videos were released on mainstream TV channels and YouTube.

 Soundtrack

-The soundtrack has six songs and was dubbed from the Tamil film May Maadham released in 1994.
+The soundtrack has six songs and were reused from the Tamil film May Maadham released in 1994.
 The composer of the songs is A.R.
 Rahman with lyrics by Anand Bakshi.
 The soundtrack by A.R.
 Rahman was released to positive reviews and was received better than most Hindi films in 2001.
-A. R. Rahman has been said to have given fantastic music for the film.